A k-mer Based Approach for SARS-CoV-2 Variant Identification: Dataset Description and Preprocessing

 \section{Dataset Description and Preprocessing}

-We sampled three subsets of spike sequences from the largest known database of Covid-19 in humans, GISAID \footnote{\url{https://www.gisaid.org/}}.
-We refer to those $3$ subsets as GISAID 1, GISAID 2, and GISAID 3, having $7000$, $7000$, and $3029$ spike sequences (aligned), respectively, each of length 1274 from $5$ variants.
+We sampled three subsets of spike sequences from the largest known database of human SARS-CoV-2, GISAID \footnote{\url{https://www.gisaid.org/}}.
+We refer to those $3$ subsets as GISAID 1, GISAID 2, and GISAID 3, having $7000$, $7000$, and $3029$ (aligned) spike sequences, respectively, each of length 1274 from $5$ variants.
 For GISAID 1 and GISAID 2 datasets, we preserve the proportion of each variant as given in the original GISAID database.
-For GISAID 3 dataset, we use comparatively different proportion of variants to analyse the behavior of our algorithm.
-See Table~\ref{tbl_variant_information} for more information.
+For the GISAID 3 dataset, we use a comparatively different proportion of variants to study the behavior of our algorithm (see Table~\ref{tbl_variant_information}).

 -.3in